Sakutumba Sametha: Home media

 while its satellite rights were acquired by Colors Kannada.

 Reception

 Reviewing Sakutumba Sametha, Sunayana Suresh of The Times of India gave rating of 3 out of 5, praising it as, cinema with soul and simplicity.

-For the The New Indian Express, A.Sharadhaa gave rating of 3 out of 5 and wrote "While the direction deserves applause, equal credit should also go to writer Pooja Sudhir, who captures delightful nuggets about family life.
+For The New Indian Express, A.Sharadhaa gave rating of 3 out of 5 and wrote "While the direction deserves applause, equal credit should also go to writer Pooja Sudhir, who captures delightful nuggets about family life.
 The music by Midhun Mukundan is a plus and goes well with the film, which has each actor playing to their strengths in author-backed roles."